 - Best Nintendo Switch deals

 This is the big question, so we can all get saving up: when will the Nintendo Switch Pro launch?
 We're well into 2021 now, and there's still not much sign of Nintendo unveiling its next bit of gaming hardware.

 Cast your mind back to March 2017, because that's when the Nintendo Switch first went on sale, having been announced the previous October.
 That means the Switch launched five years after the Wii U appeared on the scene – so is another five-year gap looking likely?

-Well, we'd say five years at the very least.
-Nintendo hasn't said much about a Switch 2, but it has said that it wants the console's life-cycle to stretch beyond the usual five-year window.
-As a result, don't expect a proper Nintendo Switch 2 until 2022 at the earliest.
+Well, we'd say five years at the least.
+Nintendo has specifically stated that it wants the console's life-cycle to stretch beyond the usual five-year window.
+As such, it could be a good few years before we see a reimagined Nintendo Switch.

-Part of the appeal of the Nintendo Switch is its affordable price, competing with the likes of the PlayStation 4 and Xbox One X, and Nintendo will want to continue that trend in the future.
-Look out for a Nintendo Switch 2 device coming in under the £300/$300 mark.
+Part of the appeal of the Nintendo Switch is its affordable price – way below what you'd pay for a PlayStation 5 or an Xbox Series X – and Nintendo will want to continue that trend in the future.

 Nintendo has hit upon a design that works well, so it's likely that you'll be seeing Switch-style consoles from the company for the foreseeable future.
 Portable gaming when needed, with the option to dock the console and play games on a bigger screen at home.

 While leaks of the Nintendo Switch Pro design are thin on the ground, we have seen some concept renderings, with a larger screen, expanded storage options, and redesigned Joy-Con controllers.
 Whether or not these concepts are anywhere close to the mark though remains to be seen.